 So what’s next?

-Amazon is continuing to improve review processes and encourages brands to interact with product feedback.
-Shoppers appreciate this interaction and are increasingly becoming more savvy.
-With almost three million Amazon US products reviewed through ReviewMeta brands should be ready to partner with companies like iServe to surpass shoppers’ expectations and keep the positive reviews flowing!
+Amazon is continuing to improve its review processes and encourages brands to interact with product feedback.
+Shoppers appreciate this interaction and are becoming increasingly savvier when it comes to detecting trustworthy reviews.
+Brands should be ready to partner with companies like Pattern to surpass shoppers’ expectations and keep the authentic positive reviews flowing.